PaddleOCR-VL Usage Tutorial¶

 Important

-Please ensure that you install PaddlePaddle framework version 3.2.1 or above, along with the special version of safetensors.
-For macOS users, please use Docker to set up the environment.
+Please ensure that you install PaddlePaddle framework version 3.2.1 or above.

 2. Quick Start¶